 - Verify the following manually:

-The fast-downward-19.06.0.tar.gz tarball created in the previous step contains the appropriate files.
+The fast-downward-20.06.0.tar.gz tarball created in the previous step contains the appropriate files.

-- Branches and tags in the main repository were created as expected.
+- Branches and tags were created as expected.

-A new commit was created in the Git repository at $DOWNWARD_CONTAINER_REPO with the right recipe files and changes.
+- A new commit was created with the right recipe files and version changes.

 - Push all changes.

 Build the Docker image and push it to the Docker Hub.
-Note that we build the 19.06 Docker image, not 20.06.0.
+Note that we build the 20.06 Docker image, not 20.06.0.
 Under normal conditions, Docker needs root rights, and the script needs an environment variable that points to a directory containing the SoPlex archive in the correct version.